Pasture Chloride Levels and Heat Stress

 If high levels are associated with proximity to the ocean (ie. Salt spray input) then grazing stock on more distant paddocks (with lower Cl content) of the farm on hot days/summer months may be helpful.

-As a longer-term strategy, if excessive chloride levels are a result of fertilizer inputs, determining fertilizer requirements in response to soil and pasture levels on your farm (See more here) may allow you to reduce these inputs.
+As a longer-term strategy, if excessive chloride levels are a result of fertiliser inputs, determining fertiliser requirements in response to soil and pasture levels on your farm may allow you to reduce these inputs.

-Using alternative, non-chloride containing fertilizers will also help lower the risk of high pasture chloride levels.
+Using alternative, non-chloride containing fertilisers will also help lower the risk of high pasture chloride levels.

 Provision of shade, good fresh water without excess solutes (magnesium and zinc products) and perhaps even sprinklers in the cow yard will all be helpful.